UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

-* The material of this chapter is based the course DSCI 521: Computing Platforms for Data Science from the UBC Master of Data Science.
+* The material of this chapter is based the course DSCI 521: Computing Platforms for Data Science from the UBC Master of Data Science program.

 ---